Arthur Range

-The Arthur Range is a mountain range in the South West Wilderness, located in south-west Tasmania, Australia.
+The Arthur Range is a mountain range in the South West Wilderness, in south-west Tasmania, Australia.
 The range is broken into two main sections, the Western Arthurs and the Eastern Arthurs.
 Both sections of the range are popular overnight bushwalking destinations, generally in summer.

 History

 The Arthur Range lies in the traditional country of the South-West Nation of the Aboriginal Tasmanian people and the traditional name is Loinnekumme (LOINNE.KUM.ME).
 The range was renamed by George Augustus Robinson for Governor George Arthur after Robinson climbed Mount Frederick (now Mount Hayes) in March 1830.

 In December 2018, a Par Avion plane being piloted by Nikita Williams crashed into the ranges.
 There was poor visibility at the time.

 Geology

 It is mainly composed of Quartzite and features evidence of past glaciation such as moraines and hanging valleys.